 - (1) The Council supports the principle of transparency and encourages filming, recording and taking photographs at its meetings that are open to the public.
-It also welcomes the use of social networking websites (such as Twitter and Facebook) and microblogging to communicate with people about what is happening, as it happens.
+It also welcomes the use of social networking websites and micro-blogging to communicate with people about what is happening, as it happens.
 There is no requirement to notify the Council in advance, but it should be noted that the Chair of the meeting will have absolute discretion to terminate or suspend any of these activities if, in their opinion, continuing to do so would prejudice proceedings at the meeting.
-The circumstances in which termination or suspension might occur could include: - public disturbance or suspension of the meeting - the meeting agreeing to formally exclude the press and public from the meeting due to the confidential nature of the business being discussed; and - where it is considered that continued recording, photography, filming, webcasting might infringe the rights of any individual. - (2) In allowing this, the Council asks those recording proceedings not to edit the film/ record/ photographs in a way that could lead to misinterpretation of the proceedings or from editing an image or views expressed in a way that may show a lack of respect towards those being photographed/filmed/ recorded. - (3) At the beginning of each meeting, the Chair will make an announcement that the meeting may be filmed, recorded or photographed.
+The circumstances in which termination or suspension might occur could include: - · public disturbance or suspension of the meeting - the meeting agreeing to formally exclude the press and public from the meeting due to the confidential nature of the business being discussed; and - where it is considered that continued recording, photography, filming, webcasting might infringe the rights of any individual. - (2) In allowing this, the Council asks those recording proceedings not to edit the film/ record/ photographs in a way that could lead to misinterpretation of the proceedings or from editing an image or views expressed in a way that may show a lack of respect towards those being photographed/filmed/ recorded. - (3) At the beginning of each meeting, the Chair will make an announcement that the meeting may be filmed, recorded or photographed.
 Meeting agendas will also carry this message. - (4) Anyone wishing to record must let the Chair of the meeting know and the recording must be overt (i.e. clearly visible to anyone at the meeting). - (5) The Council understands that some members of the public attending its meetings may not wish to be recorded.
 The Chair of the meeting will facilitate this by ensuring that any such request not to be recorded is respected by those doing the recording.
 Those intending to bring large equipment or wishing to discuss any special requirements are advised to contact the Council's Communications Team in advance of the meeting to seek advice and guidance.
-The use of flash photography or additional lighting will not be allowed unless this has been discussed in advance of the meeting and agreement reached on how it can be done without disrupting proceedings.
+The use of flash photography or additional lighting will not be allowed unless this has been discussed in advance of the meeting and agreement reached on how it can be done without disrupting proceedings. - (6) Meeting recordings will be publicly available on the Council's YouTube channel for a period of 12 months and thereafter stored in accordance with the Council's retention-protocol.